 But many prisons don't offer inmates who fight addiction with proper evidence-based treatment.
 Medication-assisted treatment (MAT) that put withdrawal symptoms in check during detoxification is not common in US prisons.
 In-prison addiction treatment can save lives and even reduce the risk of further abuse, relapse and drug-related fatalities.

 Drug misuse in both state and federal prisons is a huge challenge facing the criminal justice system today.
 The abuse of drug is widespread and contributes to crime, violence and vulnerability within prisons.
 Unless drug misuse levels go down, prison systems won't manage to prevent reoffending, improve security and handle severe and organized crime.

-But eliminating prison drug is not as easy as it sounds.
+But eliminating drugs in prison is not as easy as it sounds.
 It needs a coordinated effort to cut down the drug supply in and out of prisons, educate and empower prisoners and support those needing treatment.

 Many prisons support inmates struggling with addiction.
 Some offer religious ministry meetings, psychotherapy sessions and 12-step programs to inmates with addiction problems.
 On top of these, federal prisons provide a range of programs meant to help inmates overcome substance use.
 This includes:

 Various studies have shown that blending community- and prison-based addiction treatment for offenders lowers the risk of both relapse to drug use and recidivism to drug-related criminal behavior – which, in turn, saves on societal cost.